anoverga17/Asobu/README.md

              (Expression * Expression); |
              (Expression / Expression); |
 ```
+**Currently only plain values can be evaluated.
+The functions do not yet work.**
 More language features will be added in the future.

 ## Running